jassie-rangar/Accountkit-Facebooklogin/README.md

 1.)
-AccountKit FacebookLogin:  App that demonstrate how to use Facebook Account in your app to register/login user easily in your App .
+AccountKit FacebookLogin:  App that demonstrate how to use Facebook Login in your app to register/login user easily in your App .

 2).
 Functionality used:
     FacebookSDK.